kaltura/kaltura-interactive-player/README.md

 ## How to Release
-1. Go to package.json file and change the version
-2. Go to version.ts file and change the version
+1. Go to version.ts file and change the version
-3. Commit and Push with a message "chore(bump): bump to version $VERSION"
+2. Commit and Push with a message "chore(bump): bump to version $VERSION"
-4. Run  ```
-        npm tag
-        ```
-, or create a new tag via github
-5. Run  ```
-        npm build
-        ```
-6. Run  ```
-        npm tgz
-        ```
-, this will output a tar.gz file in dist folder
-7. Go to the new tag in github and click on Edit and add the tar.gz file from dist folder

-## Deployment Instructions
-Extract the tgz files into a folder by the name of the version, in all bundle machines
-(E.G. /opt/kaltura/html5/html5lib/playkitSources/rapt/0.4.6/).
-The output is 2 files on that folder.

-Alternatively - copy the 2 files directly from the release (.js and .js.map) to the relevant folder.
+3. Via GitHub actions, manually execute Prod action